Dominique Senequier is President of Ardian since 1996. She was made a Chevalier of the Legion of Honour.

 Jérémie Delecourt is Head of the Corporate Development, Human Resources, Communications and Middle Office activities.

 Jérémie Delecourt joined Ardian in 2004.
 He came from the buyout fund Activa Capital where he had been an analyst since 2000.
 He started his career with iBazar where he was in charge of international development.
-Jérémie Delecourt leads the Corporate Development, Communications, Human Resources and Middle Office departments.
+Jérémie Delecourt leads the Corporate Development, Communications, Human Resources and Funds Finance departments.

-Philippe Poletti is Head of the Mid Cap Buyout activity.
+Philippe Poletti is Head of the Buyout activity.